matejholy/jira-programming/_posts/2020-05-10-free-consultations-available.md

 description: "Do you need help with Jira development?
 Just ask."
 categories: main
 tags: jira, server, development, free, consultation
-comments: true
+comments: false
 ---

-Do you want to develop your own plugin for Jira and don't know where to start?

-Or just want to write a script for Scriptrunner?

-Or maybe you are stuck on how to solve a particular Jira problem?

-Let me know what you need or are struggling with and I'll be happy to help, if I can.
+Today, instead of giving a tip about programming, I am offering to help with anything related to programming for Jira.

+I'm curious if I will be able to help someone outside my regular job.

-Just send me an e-mail at [holymatej@gmail.com](mailto:holymatej@gmail.com).
+So if you have any questions, need to point to a possible solution or just want to talk about a problem you're currently solving, send me an e-mail at [holymatej@gmail.com](mailto:holymatej@gmail.com).

 Looking forward to hearing from you!

-Matej